 ✓ Naming convention

 Name them clearly: “Home Services Lead — English” and “Home Services Lead — Spanish.”
-You’ll be selecting them by name when building the interstitial, and the distinction matters especially in agency accounts with multiple clients.
+You’ll select them by name when building the interstitial, and the distinction matters especially in agency accounts with multiple clients.

 Step 2 — Build the interstitial page